komoju/degica_datadog/README.md

 ## Profiling

-We have support for detailed CPU and memory profiling, which can give us detailed insights into resources spent on every single method call.
+We have support for CPU and memory profiling, which can give us detailed insights into resources spent on every single method call.
 This is not free, both in terms of a small performance overhead, and in terms of money paid to Datadog, so we do not have this enabled by default.